Undergraduate Course Catalog 2016-2017

 The distribution of required courses for the major is as follows:

 HIST 500, Introduction to Historical Thinking

-An approved area of specialization: Four courses numbered 500 and above centered around a nation, region, time period or interdisciplinary theme (two of these courses may be in another program, if the student’s adviser approves).
+CONCENTRATION.
+Either four or five courses numbered 500 and above centered around a nation, region, time period, interdisciplinary theme, or other subject approved by a faculty adviser.
+Two of these courses may be in another program, if the student’s adviser approves.

 COMPLIMENTARY CATEGORY.
 At least three history courses from outside the area of specialization.

 A particular feature of the history program at UNH Manchester is the opportunity to do internships for academic credit.
 These internships, which enable students to work in museums, historical societies, government agencies, archives, and other institutional settings, are arranged with the help of the faculty.